Latino Futurism: Recognition

-The Library of Congress officially recognizes Latinx Futurism as a distinct literary movement related to Afrofuturism and Indigenous Futurisms.
+The Library of Congress officially recognizes Latinx Futurism as a distinct literary movement related to Afrofuturism and Indigenous Futurisms, situating it within its Hispanic Reading Room research collections as a contemporary speculative tradition of growing scholarly significance.

-The National Endowment for the Arts has funded Latinofuturist projects since 2020, including community workshops that teach STEAM education through science fiction writing and digital art creation.

 In 2023, La Casita Cultural Center at Syracuse University hosted "Futurismo Latino – Cultural Memory and Imagined Worlds."

 Relationship to other movements

 Afrofuturism

 Latinofuturism shares with Afrofuturism concerns about imagining futures for marginalized communities, but emphasizes themes of language preservation, border crossing, and environmental migration.
 While Afrofuturism foregrounds the African diaspora and the legacy of slavery, Latinofuturism focuses on migrations within and across the Americas.

 Afrofuturism often explores space travel as an escape from earthly oppression.
 Latinofuturism more frequently imagines technological solutions to terrestrial problems like water scarcity and climate adaptation.
 Isabel Millán argues the movements "become tightly knit when considering Afro-Latina/o speculative productions."
+Renee Hudson similarly points to Leticia Alvarado's reading of Dominican-born artist Firelei Báez's Ciguapa series (2005–2015) as work that sutures together Afrofuturism and Latinx futurism within an archipelagic framework, arguing that a more inclusive latinidad must center the experiences of Black and Indigenous Latino/xs.